pstemporowski/study-planner/README.md

-# **Note:** This will probably be the most shittest code you've ever seen, but it holds a special place in my heart as it was my very first private programming project.
+# **Note:** This will probably be the most shittest code you've ever seen, but it was my very first programming project.

 ---